 How to install the AC unit on your tent?

-If you’re planning to use a portable AC, you need an adjustable AC port.
-You can then fasten the exhaust hose through the opening without any gaps, which will ensure the unit cools the area.
+You need an adjustable AC port if you plan to use a portable AC.
+You can then fasten the exhaust hose through the opening without any gaps, ensuring the unit cools the area.

 You also need to give your AC unit more attention during use.
-For example, you will need to drain the reservoir frequently on a humid day because it will fill up fast due to condensation.
+For example, you must drain the reservoir frequently on a humid day because it will fill up fast due to condensation.

 –> If you are looking for an air conditioner for your tent, find our reviews of the best tent air conditioners for camping here.